 - Posted by: IGBAJI UGABI

 The different editions in the APA Referencing format tend to confuse students.
-References are used in acknowledging the source of the idea, data, concept, model, method, technique, words, among others, used in an academic write up.
+References are used in acknowledging the source of the idea, data, concept, model, method, technique, and words, among others, used in an academic write-up.

-Referencing is giving honour to whom honour is due.
-Honour to researchers, writers, among others, that worked to find out, analyse, create and work on a hypothesis, concepts, models, among others.
+Referencing is the act of giving honour to whom it is due.
+Honour to researchers, and writers, among others, that worked to find out, analyse, create and work on a hypothesis, concepts, and models, among others.
 Failure to “give honour to whom it is due” is very wrong and is known as plagiarism.

 However, there are different ways of “giving honour” (referencing).
 A notable example is the style of the American Psychological Association which is explained in this text using numerous examples.

 Also, references also exit both in the text (in-text references) and as a list at the end of the literature (reference list)

 - In-text references: These are citations within the main body of a text.
 There are “quoted” or paraphrased and must correspond to a reference in the reference list.
 For in-text reference, mainly the surname of the author(s) and date are used.
 An exception is when the words are quoted word-for-word.
 In this case, the page number of the piece quoted is added.